How to Build a Successful Digital Transformation Roadmap for Industrial Companies

 Digital Transformation Roadmap

 To establish a strong B2B online marketplace, most industrial companies have yet to accelerate their digitization efforts.
-Even through digital leaders, those who invested early in automation and ecommerce have already achieved impressive total returns and taken up a significant market share; other industrials still have unique opportunities to become early adopters in their respective sectors.
+Even through digital leaders, those who invested early in automation and ecommerce have already achieved impressive total returns and taken up a significant market share; other industries, such as pharma, still have unique opportunities to become early adopters in their respective sectors.

 Although the funding for digital initiatives is perennially increasing, most of the spending ends up being wasted because the company was not prepared for change.
 That is, it didn’t have a reliable long-term strategy.
 Having a defined roadmap and a long-term digital strategy can help industrial companies embark on a digital journey and successfully transform their businesses beyond simple technological upgrades.